halcyonmobile/react-take-home-exercise/README.md

 - **Pull Request:** Once completed, submit one or more pull requests to showcase your changes.
 - **Documentation:** Include a brief explanation of your changes, any assumptions made, and instructions on how to test your improvements.

+### CHANGES
+- 76942d66a5830 - chore: add typescript types
+  - Add new types to better support the application's functionality.

 ## Evaluation Criteria

 Your submission will be evaluated based on: